tarantool/doc/doc/1.10/book/box/authentication.rst

 can in turn share privileges with other users.

 This is why only an object's owner can drop the object, but other ordinary users cannot.
-Meanwhile, 'admin' can drop any object or delete any other user, because 'admin' is the creator and ultimate owner of them all.
+However, 'admin' can drop any object or delete any other user, because 'admin' is the creator and ultimate owner of all objects and users.

-The syntax of all
+All
 :ref:`grant() <box_schema-user_grant>`/:ref:`revoke() <box_schema-user_revoke>`
-commands in Tarantool follows this basic idea.
+requests have up to four arguments.

-* The first argument is the name of the user who gets the privilege or whose privilege is revoked.
+* The first argument is the name of the user to whom privileges are being granted or revoked.

-* The second argument is the type of privilege granted, or a list of privileges.
+* The second argument is the list of one or more privileges.

 * The third argument is the object type on which the privilege is granted, or the word 'universe'.
 Possible object types are 'space', 'function', 'sequence' (not 'user' or 'role').
-For 'usage' and 'session' privileges are called "system privileges" the third argument must be 'universe'.
+For 'usage' and 'session' privileges, also called "system privileges", the third argument must be 'universe'.

-* The fourth argument is the name of the object if the object type was specified ('universe' has no name because there is only one 'universe', but otherwise you must specify the name).
+* The fourth argument is the name of the object.
+  If the third argument is 'universe' then the fourth argument is not specified because there is only one 'universe'.
+  If the third argument is 'space' or 'function' or 'sequence' then the fourth argument is optional -- omit it to mean "all" spaces or functions or sequences.

 **Example #1**

-Here we say that user 'guest' can do common operations on any object.
+Here we say that user 'guest' can do common operations on any object, and user 'sally' can execute any function, and user 'yoshi' can no longer read space '_space'.

 .. code-block:: lua_tarantool

-    box.schema.user.grant('guest', 'read,write,execute', 'universe')
+    box.schema.user.grant ('guest', 'read,write,execute', 'universe')
+    box.schema.user.grant ('sally', 'execute',            'function')
+    box.schema.user.revoke('yoshi', 'read',              'space',   '_space')

 **Example #2**